homebysix/docklib/README.md

 This method is not intended to be used directly on managed devices, but it could be leveraged alongside a custom Python framework (like one built with [macadmins/python](https://github.com/macadmins/python) or [relocatable-python](https://github.com/gregneagle/relocatable-python)) using a requirements file.

-### Managed Python

-Docklib is included in the "recommended" flavor of the [macadmins/python](https://github.com/macadmins/python) release package.
-Installing this package and using `#!/usr/local/managed_python3` for your docklib script shebang may be the most self-contained and future-proof way to deploy docklib.

 ### Manual

 Another method of using docklib is to simply place the docklib.py file in the same location as the Python script(s) you use to manipulate the macOS dock.
-Some examples of such scripts are included below.
+Examples of such scripts are included below.

 ## Examples